citedrive/citedrive-translations/README.md

 The application detects these as variables to which a value is dynamically assigned.

-Apart from that, there are other things to consider first.
+Apart from that, there is nothing else to consider.
 Many thanks for your efforts!

 ## Status